RasaHQ/rasa/docs/core/knowledge-bases.rst

             knowledge_base = InMemoryKnowledgeBase("data.json")
             super().__init__(knowledge_base)

+Whenever you create an ``ActionQueryKnowledgeBase``, you need to pass a ``KnowledgeBase`` to the constructor.
+It can be either an ``InMemoryKnowledgeBase`` or your own implementation of a ``KnowledgeBase`` (see :ref:`create_knowledge_base`).
+However, you can just use one knowledge base.
+The usage of multiple knowledge bases at the same time is not supported.

 The name of the action is ``action_query_knowledge_base``.
-Don't forget to add it to your domain file.
+Don't forget to add it to your domain file:

 .. code-block:: md